Hrick87/Pathfinder-2e-Init-Tracker/readme.md

 # How To

+## Compilation

+A makefile has been included and requires GNU make to be installed on your machine.
+Type "make" in a command line interface in the root folder of this repository to compile.
+Compilation and code requires C++17 combatibility and some flavor of linux.
+Currently not compatible with Windows.
+Tested and programmed on Ubuntu 20.04.

+## Executable

+An executable named initiativeTracker has been included pre-compiled for you, but if any issues occur, it is best to try and compile from source.
+This will most likely lead you to the error preventing the executable from running.

 ## JSON Compatibility with Pathbuilder 2e and FoundryVTT Pathfinder 2e Creature JSONs

 To make use of the automatic rolling feature, a user can download a json of their player sheets from [Pathbuilder 2e](https://pathbuilder2e.com/) by clicking: